jodie-kane/i3-scripts/README.md

 ### i3-scripts

-I use these + rofi to handle window switching. \
+I use these + rofi + jq to handle window switching. \
 Although in principal you can use them to apply any valid i3 command to a selected window.